Radar warning receiver

 In the event that the emitter is tight grouping of other symbols on the display, the TGT SEP mode will be applied.

 In the event a missile launch is detected by way of discrete SAM guidance commands being received, the MISSILE LAUNCH indications in this button (4) will illuminate, and a circle is superimposed around the threat emitter defined as guiding the inbound weapon.
-Pressing the button while illuminated will provide launch audio through the intercom.
+Pressing the button will initiate the built-in-test which provides launch audio through the intercom.

 pilot_rwr_missile_launch